scds/text-analysis-2/key.md

 ![](assets/img/spacy-key.png)

-Run the script, which will return the 15 most frequently occurring entities.
+Run the script, which will return the 15 most frequently occurring entities as well as the entity type label.
 You can adjust the number of entities by changing the argument (value) of `.most_common()`.

 ![](assets/img/key-results.png)